 Inhalation Conscious Sedation

 Nitrous oxide is often known as “laughing gas”.
 It’s administered through a mask placed over the nose.
 The gas does not last long, but it can help relax patients during dental procedures.
 This type of sedation wears off quickly and adult patients are able to drive themselves home after their procedure.

 This is a deeper level of sedation that is administered through an IV in the arm.
 Because of this, IV sedation is only used for more invasive or extensive procedures.
 The sedation works quickly, allowing the dentist to get to work right away.
 While patients are still conscious, they remain in a level of sedation, which can be monitored and adjusted throughout the process.

 For many of the sedation options above, local anesthesia is used to numb the treatment area since patients will be awake during the procedure.
 Local anesthesia is used in combination

 Choosing a Compassionate Provider

 If you’re worried about your upcoming dental appointment, then it’s very important to choose a dentist who has both renowned skill and compassion for your anxieties.
 Drs.
-Gallardo and Lamas in Miami are experts in gum disease and dental implants, offering a wide range of surgical and non-surgical procedures to restore the health and beauty of your teeth.
+Gallardo in Miami are experts in gum disease and dental implants, offering a wide range of surgical and non-surgical procedures to restore the health and beauty of your teeth.
 If you’d like to learn more about your options for sedation during your procedure, don’t hesitate to ask when you come in for your appointment.
 Call 305-547-8687 today to schedule your appointment with our acclaimed providers.